2022 language holiday

 "A super language week: well organised giving us a taste of the ‘real Italy.’
 Despite the disparity in ability our tutor managed to help all of us towards a better understanding and production of the Italian language.
 The lessons were fun, interactive and helped me enormously.
 For a teacher to be ‘on duty’ from 8.30am until bedtime - teaching us in each situation - must have been exhausting yet she kept her sense of fun throughout.
 The accommodation was great and the camaraderie which evolved was, I'm sure, due to your relaxed and welcoming approach to your guests."
 SL

 "I had a wonderful time on the language course and laughed so much!
 Our tutor was fantastic and designed a course that we could all follow at our own level, complete beginners to slightly more than complete beginners.
 There was lots of role play and games in Italian, like "Who am I?" and "Battleships".
 We had plenty of opportunity to talk to local Italians in cafes and the market in Fivizzano.
 We learned how to buy things in the market, order food and drink and ask directions.
 I feel confident to travel round Italy and know that I could find accommodation, buy food, drink and other items, travel on trains or hire bikes.
-My confidence and knowledge has improved immensely over the week and our tutors has even sent us exercises to do at home to keep our learning going.
+My confidence and knowledge has improved immensely over the week and our tutor has even sent us exercises to do at home to keep our learning going.
 She was tireless and gave us so much."
 JW